TharunPatel20/TharunPatel20/README.md

 ## About Me

-I'm a software developer based in [Your Location].
+I'm a software developer based in India.
 I enjoy working with Java and JavaScript, and I'm always eager to learn new technologies.
 Currently, I have a keen interest in microservices and cloud technologies.

 ## Skills & Technologies